HiIamJeff/project-bank-credit/streamlit_app/README.md

 # Interative Report - Streamlit App

-The app shows the basic aggregated metrics on a map and also offers an intuitive way to review the raw report records
+The app shows the basic aggregated metrics on a map and also offers an intuitive way to review the raw report records.
+The app also dynamically detects any new reports coming in and can switch between different periods.

 ![](https://github.com/HiIamJeff/project-bank-credit/blob/main/assets/app_part1.gif)
 ![](https://github.com/HiIamJeff/project-bank-credit/blob/main/assets/app_part2.gif)